chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

 /*
  * Creates an asyncThunk to fetch tasks from a remote endpoint.
- * You can read more about it Redux Toolkit's thunks in the docs:
+ * You can read more about Redux Toolkit's thunks in the docs:
  * https://redux-toolkit.js.org/api/createAsyncThunk
  */